Tag: Nick Leslie

 – front: Gillon Thake – son of Doug Wright’s sister, Yomi Thake –

-None of those guineas were killed by me (second from left) with my old man’s cheap Russian shotgun, even though the barrel was smoking.
+None of those guineas were killed by me (second from left) with my old man’s cheap Russian Baikal shotgun, R139 from Musgraves in Bloem, even though the barrel was smoking.
 A marksman I am not!
 I was ‘Rust’-y.
+The fowls of the air are safe when I’m aiming at them.

 Kai Reitz once tried to cure my handicap of not being able to hit a cow’s arse with a banjo.
 On his farm, The Bend on the Tugela river outside Bergville, he gently lobbed up big sandclods in a ploughed field and I filled the air surrounding them with birdshot.
 Then they plonked to earth.
 Thud!
 Unharmed.